Chanda-Abdul/DSA-LinkedList/README.md

 ````

 ## Reverse a list
-Write an algorithm to reverse a linked list.
-The time complexity of your algorithm should be linear (O(n)).
-For this exercise, notice we are not asking you just to print the linked list in reverse or use another linked list to store the value in reverse order.
-Your program should reverse the direction of a given singly linked list.
-In other words, all pointers should point backward.
-BONUS: Solve this problem using both recursive and iterative algorithms.
+- Write an algorithm to reverse a linked list.
+- The time complexity of your algorithm should be linear (O(n)).
+- For this exercise, notice we are not asking you just to print the linked list in reverse or use another linked list to store the value in reverse order.
+- Your program should reverse the direction of a given singly linked list.
+In other words, all pointers should point backward. - BONUS: Solve this problem using both recursive and iterative algorithms.

 ## 3rd from the end
-Write an algorithm to find the 3rd element from the end of a linked list.
+- Write an algorithm to find the 3rd element from the end of a linked list.
 Note You may be tempted to add a length property to your linked list class.
 The length property is not a typical property of linked list, therefore don't make any modification to the linked list class that is provided to you.

 ## Middle of a list
 Write an algorithm to find the middle element of a linked list.
 Note You may be tempted to add a length property to your linked list class.
 The length property is not a typical property of linked list, therefore don't make any modification to the linked list class that is provided to you.
-Also, finding the size of the linked list using the size() function and dividing it by half will not find the correct middle of the linked list.
+Also, finding the size of the linked list using the `size()` function and dividing it by half will not find the correct middle of the linked list.
 So, don't use either of these approaches.

 ## Cycle in a list
 Write an algorithm to find whether a linked list has a cycle (i.e., whether a node in the list has its next value pointing to an earlier node in the list).
-For this exercise, create a linked list with the name CycleList.
+For this exercise, create a linked list with the name `CycleList`.
 Be sure to insert nodes in the list so that it has a cycle.
-Then test your program with a cycleList function.
+Then test your program with a `cycleList` function.

 ## Sorting a list